didi/TrafficIndex/README.md

 Welcome to contribute by creating issues or sending pull requests.
 See [Contributing Guide](CONTRIBUTING.md) for guidelines.

-# Who is using VirtualAPK?
+# Who is using TTI?

 <img src="didi.png" width="78px" align="center" alt="滴滴出行"/> <img src="uber-china.png" width="78px" align="center" alt="Uber中国"/>

 # License

-VirtualAPK is licensed under the Apache License 2.0.
+TTI is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file.